 For The World of Duke Ellington, Duke told Stanley Dance, “Johnny Hodges has complete independence of expression.
 He says what he wants to say on the horn and that is it.
 He says it in his language, which is specific, and you could say that his is pure artistry.“

-Rabbit’s admirers were a diverse lot.
-John Coltrane cited him as his first influence and was a sideman in Hodges’s band in 1953.
-In a 1960 interview with Downbeat he said, “He still kills me.”
-Trane remembered the band for its “true music.
+Known by the dual nicknames Rabbit and Jeep, his admirers were a diverse lot.
+John Coltrane, who began his career playing alto saxophone, cited him as his first influence and was a sideman in Hodges’s band in 1953.
+In a 1960 interview with Downbeat, Trane said, “He still kills me.”
+Coltrane remembered the band for its “true music.
 I never forget that.
 It really swung.”
 Lawrence Welk, whom Hodges recorded with in 1966, said, “He plays from the heart rather than from the notes…and he plays the prettiest saxophone of anyone I know.”
-Welk must surely have approved of Charlie Parker’s description of Hodges as the “Lily Pons of his instrument.”
+Welk would surely have appreciated Charlie Parker’s description of Hodges as the “Lily Pons of his instrument.”
 Clark Terry echoed Duke in saying, “Above all, he’s always true to himself.”